 Like most homes built in the 1920’s for 1920’s families, Hawk Hill has had several additions.
 Some kept true to the house’s character, some less so authentic, but one thing she’s never lacking is quirkiness: which is how I ended up with 4 porches.
 Yes, four!
 Far from the grand, meandering porches of some period homes, Hawk Hill’s porches are mostly modest.

 80 years ago visitors would have been welcomed via the largest porch, but the small side-porch added in the 1980’s proves to be a more convenient entrance for me and more comfortable entry for guests.

 Unfortunately, the side porch is the smallest a modest covered slab, step, and stoop.
 Just enough room to demand some sort of decor, and just small enough to make decorating difficult!
 After struggling with it for two years, when I stumbled across a Pinterest pin from Country Living I finally got inspired!
-All I needed was rich, vintage looking, thick wool blankets… Then I confirmed the price for luxury wool blankets I dreamed of (and even cheaper fleece knockoffs) and realized the look was way out of budget!
-Like most people, I don’t operate on a budget that can justify a pile of $50-$100 to inevitably be host to dust, fallen leaves, and a not-so-occasional spider’s web.
+All I needed was rich, vintage looking, thick wool blankets… Then I confirmed the price for the gorgeous Pendleton wool blankets I dreamed of and realized curating a stack for my porch was way out of budget!

 A few weeks later, wandering the aisles of a newly rebuilt fabric store in Joplin, MO, I discovered bolts of flannel woven in plaid, checks, herringbone, and other classic patterns.
 The lightbulb went on!
 Unlike shaggy printed fleece, flannel patterns included the pattern woven in, for a more expensive look without the pricetag.